Eric Furlatt: Career

 After being hired by the NHL in 1998, Furlatt refereed his first game on October 8, 2001, between the Philadelphia Flyers and the Columbus Blue Jackets at Nationwide Arena.
 He worked the game with referee Mark Faucette, and linesmen Mike Cvik and Steve Miller.
 His Stanley Cup playoff debut was game two of the 2003 Western Conference quarterfinals between the Anaheim Ducks and the Detroit Red Wings.
-Eighteen years after his first playoff game, Furlatt worked the 2021 Stanley Cup Finals.
+Eighteen years after his first playoff game, Furlatt worked the 2021 Stanley Cup Final.

 Furlatt was assigned to the 2012 NHL All-Star Game, the 2014, 2017 and 2019 NHL Stadium Series, and refereed in the 2016 World Cup of Hockey.

 Furlatt worked his 1,000th game on February 18, 2017, between the Winnipeg Jets and the Montreal Canadiens.
 He was joined at the Bell Centre by Marc Joannette, Jonny Murray and Michel Cormier, forming an all-Québécois officiating crew.

-Furlatt referred his 1500th game on January 6 2025 at the Bell Centre in Montreal, between the Montreal Canadiens and the Vancouver Canucks.
+Furlatt referred his 1500th game on January 6, 2025 at the Bell Centre in Montreal, between the Montreal Canadiens and the Vancouver Canucks.